intOppong/software_engineer_journey/journey/december_2017.md

     | not Full Days | 4 out of 9 days | 4 |
 * Once per month: do two or more of the following [as per the guide](https://github.com/intOppong/software_engineer_journey/blob/master/faq.md)
 	* Write up a comprehensive blog post or markdown entry in a repository detailing the high points of what you learned that month. :white_check_mark:
 	* Livestream what you're working on for an hour.
-Or, lend a hand to someone who needs help by screen-sharing and walking them through it. :x: *i scheduled for it but i honestly forgot & used the time to work on my project.*
+Or, lend a hand to someone who needs help by screen-sharing and walking them through it. :x:
+		* *i scheduled for it but i honestly forgot & used the time to work on my project.*
+	* Do any of these:
-	* Watch [this video](https://www.youtube.com/watch?v=4NIb9l3imAo) and [this video](https://www.youtube.com/watch?v=Eg5-tdAwclo) - on interviewing :white_check_mark: *watched one of them*
+		* Watch [this video](https://www.youtube.com/watch?v=4NIb9l3imAo) and [this video](https://www.youtube.com/watch?v=Eg5-tdAwclo) - on interviewing :white_check_mark:
+			* *watched one of them*
-	* Read this - on crafting a resume :x:
+		* Read this - on crafting a resume
-	* Do one lesson from [CUST104: Business Communications](https://learn.saylor.org/course/view.php?id=345) :x:
+		* Do one lesson from [CUST104: Business Communications](https://learn.saylor.org/course/view.php?id=345)

 ### Week One
 ***